piradite/web-mpd-tracker/README.md

 ## Usage

+- Music files need to have an author and a title in their data
 - The C program will run periodically as defined by the systemd timer and send track information to the Node.js server.
 - The Node.js server exposes an endpoint at `/get-info` that returns the current track information in JSON format.